algolog/ff-py-sdk/README.md

 # ff-py-sdk
-Some functions from the [folks-finance-js-sdk](https://github.com/Folks-Finance/folks-finance-js-sdk) translated to Python.
+Some functions from the [folks-finance-js-sdk](https://github.com/Folks-Finance/folks-finance-js-sdk) and [folks-router-js-sdk](https://github.com/Folks-Finance/folks-router/tree/main/packages/folks-router-js-sdk) translated to Python.
 Unofficial Python SDK for the [Folks Finance](https://folks.finance) v2 lending protocol on the Algorand blockchain.

 * Work in progress, use at your own risk.
 * Function names and arguments are preserved from the JS SDK.
 Camel case and snake case code styles are often mixed.

-## Progress overview
+## Functions overview

 <details>
 <summary>Lending v2</summary>